Sequential Gaussian Processes for Online Learning of Nonstationary Functions: Problem Statement and Background

-Bayesian optimization techniques seek to find hyperparameters $\theta \in \Theta$ that best model a conditional probability $P(Y|X,\theta)$.
-Many approaches optimize hyperparameter configurations adaptively \citep{Srinivas:Krause:Kakade:Seeger:2009, Hutter:2011, Bergstra:Bardenet:Bengio:Kegl:2011,Snoek:Larochelle:Adams:2012,li2016hyperband}, with bandit formulations being particularly successful in GP contexts \citep{Wang:Zoghi:Hutter:co:2013, Srinivas:Krause:Kakade:Seeger:2009,li2016hyperband}.
-The bandit framework considers the problem of optimizing a function $f$, sampled from a GP with kernel hyperparameters $\theta$, by sequentially selecting from a set of arms corresponding to inputs $X_{i}$, where noisy values $Y_{i}$ are observed.
+Bayesian optimization techniques seek to find parameters that best model a conditional probability.
+Many approaches optimize parameter configurations adaptively \cite{Hutter:2011, Bergstra:Bardenet:Bengio:Kegl:2011,Snoek:Larochelle:Adams:2012}, with bandit formulations being particularly successful in GP contexts \cite{Wang:Zoghi:Hutter:co:2013, Srinivas:Krause:Kakade:Seeger:2009,li2016hyperband}.
+The bandit framework considers the problem of optimizing a function $f$, sampled from a GP, by sequentially selecting from a set of arms corresponding to inputs $\x_{i}$, where noisy values $y_{i}$ are observed.

-The goal of a bandit algorithm is to sequentially select arms that maximize long term rewards; to do this, one needs to approximate the expected rewards for each arm (exploration) and then select the arms that maximize rewards (exploitation).
-There are two common algorithmic strategies for choosing arms: optimization based algorithms ~\citep{Srinivas:Krause:Kakade:Seeger:2009} and sampling based approaches~\citep{russo2014, russo2017}.
+The goal of a bandit algorithm is to sequentially select arms that maximize long-term rewards; to do this, one needs to approximate the expected rewards for each arm (exploration) and then select the arms that maximize rewards (exploitation).
+There are two common algorithmic strategies for choosing arms: optimization based algorithms and sampling based approaches.
+Here, we look at the context of using GP-distributed functions for bandit optimization.
+At time $i$, we select a new point $ \x_i $ that maximizes some acquisition function.
+We can select the next point to evaluate in the function by optimizing with respect to the predictive reward:

-When considering hyperparameter optimization, the algorithm's goal is reduced to pure exploration--searching for the best hyperparameter configurations is akin to selecting the best functional approximation.
-We show how this formulation leads to substantial improvements in mixing rates in our online GP in the context of prediction in hospital patients.
+which can quickly converge to a poor local maxima.
+To better explore the function, we can select $ \x_i $ with respect to the GP upper confidence bound (GP-UCB):

+where $ \m(\cdot), \bs(\cdot) $ are the predictive posterior mean and variance for a test point $ \x^{\ast} $, and $ \beta_{i} $ is a tuning parameter that acts as the trade-off between exploration and exploitation.
+The GP-UCB acquisition function prefers to select new points where there is both high uncertainty and a high predicted reward \cite{Srinivas:Krause:Kakade:Seeger:2009}.

+In Thompson sampling (TS), we take samples from the posterior predictive distribution evaluated at $ \X^{\ast} $ and select the test input that yields the highest sample of $ y^{\ast} $:

+The TS approach to the bandit problem is closely related to optimizing the acquisition function with respect to the UCB bound and can be seen as a sampling-based variant balancing the exploration and exploitation trade-off \cite{russo2014}.

+Online GPs are a naturally appealing method for Bayesian optimization.
+The function being optimized, $ f $, is usually difficult to evaluate.
+Hence, we are unlikely to observe more than handful of evaluations of $ f $ upon initially fitting the GP model, and we are unlikely to have an accurate estimate of the hyperparameters at the initial fit of the model.
+Since we do not know the GP hyperparameters of Bayesian optimization \textit{a priori} either, we should update the GP as new function queries arrive.